Student Records Policies and Procedures

 Standards of Proof

 In many hearings, there will be strong (i.e., clear) evidence presented to persuade the hearing officer that the student did violate a particular policy.
-Sometimes, however, there may be ambiguities and contradictions which require that person to decide whom he/she believes or who he/she thinks is more credible.
+Sometimes, however, there may be ambiguities and contradictions which require that person to decide whom they believe or who they think is more credible.
 As in a court of law, the student is always innocent until proven otherwise.
 However, unlike a court, the standard of evidence which must be presented to prove that a student violated the policy is less stringent and the determination of a violation is made on the basis of whether it is more likely than not that the student charged violated the Student Code of Conduct.
 This is known as “a preponderance of the evidence.”

-In other words, if the hearing officer is weighing the evidence on some imaginary scale, he/she must be more than 50 percent sure that the student violated the policy to find him/her responsible.
-He/she does not need to be 100 percent or even 75 percent sure, just more than 50 percent sure.
+In other words, if the hearing officer is weighing the evidence on some imaginary scale, they must be more than 50 percent sure that the student violated the policy to find them responsible.
+They do not need to be 100 percent or even 75 percent sure, just more than 50 percent sure.

 Types of Disciplinary Actions